 For you to participate in the programme, we ask that:

 - You give us reasonable time to investigate and mitigate an issue that you report before making any information about the report public or sharing such information with others.

 - You do not exploit a security issue that you discover for any reason.

 - You do not violate any other applicable laws or regulations.

-Please send all reports to: firstname.lastname@example.org.
+Please send all reports to: email@example.com.
 Please note that we receive a high volume of reports, therefore we can only reply to the first reporter of a significant issue.
-Any reward payments will be made by PayPal, so please do not submit a report with an expectation of payment unless you can accept PayPal.
+Any reward payments will be made by PayPal with no exceptions or alternatives provided.